 Degree Requirements (p.
-83)
+93)

-Students must complete requirements in one of the following areas of emphasis:
+Students must complete requirements in one of the following areas of emphasis: (p.
+93)

 - Applied Track (p.
-84) - Thesis Track (p.
-84)
+93) - Course-Based Track (p.
+93)

 - 1. Student applicant is admitted to the master's program. - 2.
 Student will complete the Official Declaration of Master's Degree (GR-1 Form) indicating degree track of study. - 3.
 In Year 1, student completes 21 credits (including 3 credits in the summer) of core coursework. - a.
-Student chooses the thesis and/or applied track to pursue for their second year of coursework and experiences. - In Year 2, student completes 18 credits of coursework, including 6 credits in Thesis or Internship for two semesters along with 12 credits of (two) core courses and (two) elective courses - a.
+Student chooses the thesis and/or applied track to pursue for their second year of coursework and experiences. - 4.
+In Year 2, student completes 18 credits of coursework, including 6 credits in Thesis or Internship for two semesters along with 12 credits of (two) core courses and (two) elective courses - a.
 Thesis track: Student successfully completes and defends a thesis project. - b.
 Applied track: Student successfully completes internship experiences and defends an applied project - 5.
 Upon successful completion of the thesis/applied project, the student files the Approval of Thesis Defense or Project Presentation (GR-4 Form) with the Office of Graduate Studies seeking committee member signatures. - 6.
 Degree is awarded and graduate receives diploma.